Chili Peppers Offer a Wide Range of Medicinal Properties

 Anti diabetic properties

-There is plenty of evidence suggesting that TRPV1 is involved in glucose regulation.
+Chili pepper component TRPV1 is involved in glucose regulation.
 It is an important regulator because it is detected in the pancreas and beta islet cells.
-TRPV1 has an important relationship to insulin release and diabetes.
-Studies using high doses of capsaicin given to mice have shown that it inhibits TRPV1 activity retarding age induced insulin resistance fighting glucose intolerance.
-Dogs given 9 mg of capsaicin intravenously decreased blood glucose levels and had their plasma insulin levels raised.
+TRPV1 has an important relationship to insulin release.
+Studies using high doses of capsaicin given to mice have shown that it inhibits TRPV1 activity slowing age induced insulin resistance and fighting glucose intolerance.

 Capsaicin fights diabetes in a variety of ways: